 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue that this is a measure of rehabilitation services.
+This is the percentage of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with activities of daily living generally correlates with higher quality rehabilitation services.

 Scores for New York, NY